Trump Spent His Holiday Weekend Bolstering His Loser Routine

-While this was no ordinary Thanksgiving holiday for most Americans thanks to the surging wave of COVID-19 cases around the country, it was still a time to give thanks for anything that happened this year which wasn’t horrible.
+While this was no ordinary Thanksgiving holiday for most Americans thanks to the surging wave of COVID-19 cases around the country, it was still a time to give thanks for anything that happened this year that wasn’t horrible.
 The only thing President Trump seems to be thankful for, however, is the opportunity to publicly wallow in his failure to retain power — both electorally and extra-legally.
 Though the president effectively conceded the election last week when he finally authorized his administration to work with President-elect Joe Biden on a presidential transition process, the soon-to-be ex-president still spent his holiday weekend raging against the dying of his White House light (at least when he wasn’t golfing).
 His campaign fights on, as well, though that has just meant adding more humiliations to the pile.
 The $3 million recount Trump requested in Wisconsin only expanded Biden’s lead in the state, while the only gains the president’s hapless legal team has been able to make have been giving more judges — including ones appointed by Trump — new opportunities to compose democracy-affirming dismissals of all the campaign’s baseless lawsuits.

 It is not worth debunking every ridiculously false claim Trump has made about the election outcome over the last four days; he is far past the point of becoming a gold-plated broken record on that subject.
 But below are some of the most notable new absurdities he spent the holiday adding to his never-ending loser routine.